-5.32 Land divisions include subdivisions (through parcel map or tract map), lot line adjustments, and certificates of compliance (except as provided in Policy 5.40).
-Land divisions are only permitted if they are approved in a eCoastal dDevelopment pPermit.
+5.33 Land divisions include subdivisions (through parcel map, tract map, grant deed, or any other method), lot line adjustments, redivisions, mergers, and certificates of compliance (except as provided in Policy 5.41).
+Land divisions are only permitted if they are approved in a Coastal Development Permit.

-- 5.33 Land divisions outside existing developed areas shall be permitted only in areas with adequate public services, where they will not have significant adverse effects, either individually or cumulatively, on coastal resources. - 5.34 The minimum lot size in all land use designations shall not allow land divisions where the created parcels would be smaller than the average size of surrounding parcels. - 5.35 Land divisions shall be designed to minimize impacts to coastal resources and public access.
-A land division shall not be approved if it creates a parcel that would not contain an identified building site that could be developed consistent with all of the policies of the LCP. - 5.36 Land divisions shall be designed to cluster development, including building pads, if any, in order to minimize site disturbance, landform alteration, and removal of native vegetation, to minimize required fuel modification, and to maximize open space. - 5.37 The City shall not approve a land division if any parcel being created would not be consistent with the maximum density designated by the Land Use Plan map, and the slope density criteria.
-Land divisions shall not be considered the principal permitted use in any land use category. - 5.38 Any coastal does be evelopment premit for a land division resulting in the creation of additional lots shall be conditioned upon the retirement of development credits (TDCs) at a ratio of one credit per new lot created. - 5.39 Subsequent development on a parcel created through a land division shall conform to all provisions of the approved land division permit, including, but not limited to, the building site location, access road/driveway design, and grading design and volumes. - 5.40 For issuance of a certificate of compliance pursuant to Government Code Sec.
-66499.35 for a land division that occurred prior to the effective date of the Coastal Act, where the parcel(s) was created in compliance with the law in effect at the time of its creation and the parcel(s) has not subsequently been merged or otherwise altered, the City shall not require a coastal development permit. - 5.41 For issuance of a certificate of compliance pursuant to Government Code Sec.
+- 5.34 Land divisions outside existing developed areas shall be permitted only in areas with adequate public services, where they will not have significant adverse effects, either individually or cumulatively, on coastal resources. - 5.35 The minimum lot size in all land use designations shall not allow land divisions, except mergers and lot line adjustments, where the created parcels would be smaller than the average size of surrounding parcels. - 5.36 Land divisions shall be designed to minimize impacts to coastal resources and public access.
+A land division shall not be approved if it creates a parcel that would not contain an identified building site that could be developed consistent with all of the policies of the LCP. - 5.37 Land divisions shall be designed to cluster development, including building pads, if any, in order to minimize site disturbance, landform alteration, and removal of native vegetation, to minimize required fuel modification, and to maximize open space. - 5.38 The City shall not approve a land division if any parcel being created would not be consistent with the maximum density designated by the Land Use Plan map, and the slope density criteria.
+Land divisions shall not be considered the principal permitted use in any land use category. - 5.39 Any Coastal Development Permit for a land division resulting in the creation of additional lots shall be conditioned upon the retirement of development credits (TDCs) at a ratio of one credit per new lot created. - 5.40 Subsequent development on a parcel created through a land division shall conform to all provisions of the approved land division permit, including, but not limited to, the building site location, access road/driveway design, and grading design and volumes. - 5.41 For issuance of a certificate of compliance pursuant to Government Code Sec.
+66499.35 for a land division that occurred prior to the effective date of the Coastal Act, where the parcel(s) was created in compliance with the law in effect at the time of its creation and the parcel(s) has not subsequently been merged or otherwise altered, the City shall not require a coastal development permit. - 5.42 For issuance of a certificate of compliance pursuant to Government Code Sec.
 66499.35 for a land division that occurred prior to the effective date of the Coastal Act, where the parcel(s) was not created in compliance with the law in effect at the time of its creation, or the parcel has subsequently been merged or otherwise altered, the certificate of compliance shall not be issued unless a CDP that authorizes the land division is approved.
 In such a situation, the City shall only approve a coastal development permit if the land division as proposed, or as conditioned, complies with all policies of the LCP.